19hours/sg-statutes/Acts/Chemical Weapons (Prohibition) Act.md

 (4)

-Chemicals, except for those listed in Schedule 1,

-containing a phosphorus atom to which is bonded

-one methyl, ethyl or propyl (normal or iso) group

-but not further carbon atoms,
+Chemicals, except for those listed in Schedule 1, containing a phosphorus atom to which is bonded one methyl, ethyl or propyl (normal or iso) group but not further carbon atoms

 e.g.